 - Additional Speech and Language Therapy input to provide a higher level of service to the school

-- School Nurse
+- School Nurse (Health Visitor for under 5s)

 - Occupational Therapy

 - Physiotherapy

-- CAMHS (Child and Adolescent Mental health Service) Educational Psychology Service provided by Educational Psychology for Everyone Ltd
+- CAMHS (Child and Adolescent Mental health Service)

-7. How are the teachers in school helped to work with children with SEND and what training do the teachers have?
+How are the teachers in school helped to work with children with SEND and what training do the teachers have?

-The SENCo's job is to support the class teacher in planning for children with SEN.
+The SENDCo's job is to support the class teacher in planning for children with SEN.

-• The school provides training and support to enable all staff to improve the teaching and learning of children, including those with SEN. This includes whole school training on SEN issues, such as autism spectrum disorder (ASD) and speech and language difficulties.

-• Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class, e.g. from the Autism Outreach Team (AoT) service.
+- The school provides training and support to enable all staff to improve the teaching and learning of children, including those with SEN. This includes whole school training on SEN issues, such as Autism Spectrum Disorder (ASD) and speech and language difficulties. - Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class, e.g. from the Autism Outreach Team (AoT) service.

-8. How will the teaching be adapted for my child with SEND?
+How will the teaching be adapted for my child with SEND?

-Class teachers plan lessons according to the specific needs of all groups of children in their class) and will ensure that your child's needs are met.
+Class teachers plan lessons according to the specific needs of all groups of children in their class and will ensure that your child's needs are met.

-- Support staff, under the direction of the class teacher, can adapt planning to support the needs of your child where necessary. - Specific resources and strategies will be used to support your child individually and in groups. - Planning and teaching will be adapted, daily if needed, to meet your child's learning needs.
+- Support staff, under the direction of the class teacher, can adapt planning to support the needs of your child where necessary. - Specific resources and strategies will be used to support your child individually and in groups. - Work will be differentiated to cater for all needs. - Planning and teaching will be adapted, on a daily basis if needed, to meet your child's learning needs.

-9. How will we measure the progress of your child in school?
+How will we measure the progress of your child in school?

-- Your child's progress will be continually monitored by his/her class teacher. - His/her progress will be reviewed formally with the Headteacher and SENCo every term in reading, writing and numeracy. - If your child is in Reception or above, a more sensitive assessment tool can be used, which shows their attainment in more detail breaking learning down into smaller steps - At the end of each key stage (i.e. at the end of year 2 and year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS).
-This is something the government requires all schools to do and are the results that are published nationally. - Where necessary, children will have an Individual Learning Plan based on targets set by outside agencies specific to their needs.
-Progress against these targets will be reviewed regularly, evidence for judgements assessed and a plan made. - The progress of children with an EHC Plan will be formally reviewed at an Annual Review with all adults involved with the child's education. - The SENCo will also check that your child is making good progress within any individual work and in any group that they take part in. - Regular book scrutinies and lesson observations will be carried out by the SENCo and other members of the Senior Management Team to ensure that the needs of all children are met and that the quality of teaching and learning is high.
+- Your child's progress will be continually monitored by his/her class teacher. - His/her progress will be reviewed formally with the Head and SENDCo every term in reading, writing and numeracy. - If your child is in Reception or above, a more sensitive assessment tool can be used, which shows their attainment in more detail breaking learning down into smaller steps - At the end of each key stage (i.e. at the end of year 2 and year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS).
+This is something the government requires all schools to do and are the results that are published nationally. - Where necessary, children will have an Individual Learning Program based on targets set by outside agencies specific to their needs.
+Progress against these targets will be reviewed regularly, evidence for judgements assessed and a future plan made. - The progress of children with an EHC Plan will be formally reviewed at an Annual Review with all adults involved with the child's education. - The SENDCo will also check that your child is making good progress within any individual work and in any group that they take part in. - Half termly 'Raising Attainment' meetings take place where pupils attainment and performance are discussed on an individual basis and intervention initiated if required - Regular book scrutinies and lesson observations will be carried out by the SENDCo and other members of the Senior Management Team to ensure that the needs of all children are met and that the quality of teaching and learning is high.

-10. What support does the school offer parents of children with SEND?
+What support does the school offer parents of children with SEND?